ycswaves/hello-csv/README.md

 ### Discussion

-- What do you think about the `naive()` function (please see parse-callback.js)?
+- What do you think about the `naive()` function (please see the parse-callback.js)?
-- Please take a peek at parse-async.js, parse-stream.js and parse-promise.js, then give your best gift to us!
+- Please take a peek at the parse-async.js, parse-stream.js and parse-promise.js, then give your best gift to us!
 (Yes, sending us a proper PR https://help.github.com/articles/creating-a-pull-request/)

 **Constraint**: Please use async API only e.g. `fs.readFile` **NOT** `fs.readFileSync` for reading files.